-Based on analysis of both formative and summative data, it is indicated that our EL students continue to need targeted support in reading, writing, and math.
-Ongoing targeted instruction in vocabulary development, reading for understanding, and problem solving in all academic core subjects is necessary for students to improve their verbal and writing skills as well as reading comprehension skills.
+Based on analysis of current ELPAC scores, aReading FastBridge, and formative assessment data, it is indicated that our EL students continue to need targeted support in reading and writing.
+Ongoing targeted instruction in vocabulary development and reading for understanding and writing in all academic core subjects is necessary for students to improve their verbal and writing skills as well as reading comprehension skills.
+Roosevelt ELAC members confirmed targeted need in vocabulary development based on at -home student experiences in completing reading and math homework assignments.